BoxCatGarden/proc_macro_api/proc_macro_api/README.md

     * That is, local attributes inside curly braces will _override_ the local attributes from the outside.

-After being parsed, all the input global attributes will always be placed _before_ all the input local attributes.
+After being parsed by the macro, for the input attributes applied to an input path, all the global attributes will always be placed _before_ all the local attributes.

 Only `#[doc]` is global, and all other attributes are local.
 Proc-macro attributes are local.